KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ## Demo & Inspiration

-The demo app in the [KeyboardKit repository][SDK] lets you try out both KeyboardKit and KeyboardKit Pro.
+The demo app in the [KeyboardKit GitHub repository][KeyboardKit] lets you try out both KeyboardKit and KeyboardKit Pro.
 The [KeyboardKit app][App] on the App Store lets you try many pro features directly on your iPhone & iPad, without having to write any code.